llGuy/llGuy.github.io/_posts/2020-06-22-tribute-games.md

 And rendering a shot from a Pixar film can take up to a couple tens of hours.
 Rendering that shot of UE5, needs to take less than a sixtieth of a second...
 Performance is a big deal.

 This ultimately means that access to low-level infrastructure is crucial when it comes to performant game code - hence, C/C++ programming.
-Because of this, low-level programming will become very familiar, and anyone spending a decent amount of time doing it, will eventually gain a very solid and practical understanding of how lots of things work in the computer - whether it be memory, the CPU (architecture, SSE, etc..), or even the operating system.
+Because of this, low-level programming will become very familiar, and anyone spending a decent amount of time doing gamedev, will eventually gain a very solid and practical understanding of how lots of things work in the computer - whether it be memory, the CPU (architecture, SSE, etc..), or even the operating system.
 This has ultimately come in handy when for example I had to think about how to organise entities, managing memory etc...

 ![photo](/assets/cpp.png)